dereklouis/clickup-figma/README.md

 This is a mini project for [ClickUp](https://clickup.com/about).

-I have turned [this figma design](https://www.figma.com/file/qNLG2DvzowucTvhyYoM6KB/HTML-and-CSS-Engineer-Mini-Project) into a fully responsive web page dowwn to 320px (iPhone 5), using only vanilla HTML / CSS.
+I have turned [this figma design](https://www.figma.com/file/qNLG2DvzowucTvhyYoM6KB/HTML-and-CSS-Engineer-Mini-Project) into a fully responsive web page down to 320px (iPhone 5), using only vanilla HTML / CSS.

 To view the page, clone the repo, and: